Please Read ...

 FOOD PREFERENCES/allergies: gluten free? food allergy? vegan?
 Email Connie !

 Contacting other participants: We find that a good way for the participants to communicate with each other is via a messenger group.
-A University of Rochester undergraduate will be here this summer and create a group.
+We will try to have something set up.

 RESPONSIBLE CONDUCT OF RESEARCH This is a requirement by the National Science Foundation to the University and must be completed by everyone (even if you have done this at another institution).
 You must send proof of completion to Connie for the files.
 The University must be in compliance.
 (The link to the details is on the Forms page.)
 This whole process takes less than 30 minutes.

 Parking: Parking is NOT free anywhere on campus between the hours of 7:30 am and 7:00 pm Monday-Friday.
 If parking as a resident on campus we will pay the fee for June 1 - August 6.
 Parking is free on the holidays May 31 and July 5.
 If you are commuter we will pay the fee only if you agree to make an effort to take those in the dorms out and about.
-I will need the following details so that I can START the paperwork in advance for the Parking Office.
-You might need to pay for a daily parking permit for the first day you are here before I can get your permit to you at the first meeting; they do patrol and ticket several times a day.
-The first permit will only be good through June and then we have to get a new one for July (UR does not set the rate for July until June so we have to do this all twice).
+You might need to pay for a daily parking permit for the first day you are here if you forget your permit before the first meeting; they do patrol and ticket several times a day.
+The first permit will be good through June and July and then a new one for the first week of August.
+These permits must be displayed on the dashboard of your car.

 If you have a car on campus – even as a commuter, it would be appreciated if you offer to drive those in the dorm for errands and outings.
 The shuttles that usually operate during the academic year do NOT run in the summer.
-There is a UR bus (the Green Line) that usually goes to Marketplace Mall, Target, Walmart and Wegmans grocery store on Wednesday evenings (5:30 - 9:30 pm) and Saturday afternoons (2:00 - 9:30 pm) but that schedule is not confirmed yet.
+There is a UR bus (the Green Line) that does continuous loop to Marketplace Mall (not much at the mall these days - JC Penny's, Dick's Sporting Goods, Foot locker, Loft outlet, Express outlet, IndyKart raceway), Target, Walmart and Wegmans grocery store on Wednesday evenings (5:30 - 9:00 pm) and Saturday afternoons (2:00 - 9:00 pm).

-The U of R is part of the ZipCar program for cars and PACE for bicycle rentals.
+The U of R is part of the ZipCar program for cars.

-Students have to complete the Special Program Contract once the roommates are assigned.
-Sign it and email it to email@example.com BY MAY 6 with a copy to Connie.
-Please list the name of your roommate that will be finalized around late April.
-(Roommates are assigned by the program and also sent to residential life.)
+Students have to complete the Special Program Contract.
+Sign it and email it to firstname.lastname@example.org BY MAY 6 (date to be confirmed) with a copy to Connie.
 An email will also be sent to those in the dorm once the housing situation is finalized.

-The REU groups will be in a "yet to be named" dorm on campus.
+The REU groups will be in a "yet to be named" dorm on campus; we will know the situation on May 26.
 (We do not get a choice about dorms for summer programs and many dorms are undergoing repairs/construction in the summer.)

 We are NOT ordering any linen packages for participants.

-The program will order and pay for a micro-fridge for the non-UR students staying in the dorm plus several UR students (UR students contact Connie to verify).
+The program will order and pay for a micro-fridge for the non-UR students staying in the dorm.They expect delivery on June 2.

-Check-in hours are 8:30 am until midnight 7 days a week at the Residential Life office.
+Check-in hours are 8:30 am until 9 pm (Check-in location is TBA depending on the dorm.)
 If you arrive late there is a phone number to call posted at the door of the building and the phone number for UR Public Safety is 585-275-3333.

 Name of participant